seppenen/umbrella/README.md

-# 'Umbrella' microservices Project
+# 'Umbrella' - A Platform for Managing Entrepreneurial Financial Transactions

-This demo application utilize Docker Compose, Java 17, Spring Boot 3.2, Spring Security 6, Spring Cloud, Spring Data, MVC, WebFlux and PostgreSQL.
-It primarily focuses on managing entrepreneurial billing, collecting transactions, invoicing, and reporting.
+This application aims to serve as a comprehensive platform for managing entrepreneurial financial transactions, billings, invoicing, and reporting.
+It's being developed using state-of-the-art technologies and frameworks such as Docker Compose, Java 17, Spring Boot 3.2, Spring Security 6, Spring Cloud, Spring Data, MVC, WebFlux, and PostgreSQL.

 ![diagram.jpg](diagram.jpg)
+High level architecture diagram.

 ## Usage Guide
 ### Swagger UI